-Т T T

 HCP (medically qualified

 clinicians, research nurses

 and prescribing

-1

 pharmacists) can have with

 respect to assessing

 participant eligibility for

 randomisation to antiviral

 agents.

 Amended follow-up and

 medication adherence

 sections to reflect the fact

 that the Hubs are now

 recruiting.

 Added that informed

 consent will be sought from

 participants partner to

 collect pregnancy follow-up

 data.

 Added details for the

 members of trial oversight

 committees and referenced

 the committee charters

 where appropriate.

 Updated the sample size

-1

 justification in case of a

 lower than anticipated

 event rate.

 Revised the definition of the

 primary analysis population

 and secondary outcome

 measures for clarity.

--

 Updated the participant

 flow diagram to reflect

 inclusion of the Virology

+5,

 Sampled Cohort.

 Added in Lateral Flow Test

 as an alternative to PCR for

 trial entry and removed the

 requirement for a

 confirmatory PCR test for

 participants to be included

 in the main analysis.

-Added two new co-
+Added two new coinvestigators.

-investigators.

 Added in a statement to

 reflect that the main PIS has

 been edited to highlight to

+Deer edited to main and

-COVID-19 In the Community Substantial 3.0 25/03/22 Tracie Madden potential participants, eligible for direct access to antivirals, that they can receive antiviral treatments out with the trial.
+potential participants, eligible for direct access to antivirals, that they can receive antiviral treatments out with the trial.
 DHSC approved table of potentially eligible cohorts added.
 Performed minor text corrections throughout.
-Added in details and function of ESG.
-Updated RSI and Paxlovid Amendment 3 ISA, at the request of the MHRA, to reflect new information in the Paxlovid SmPC updated on 02/03/22.
+Added in details and Substantial Amendment 3 3.0 25/03/22 Tracie Madden function of ESG.
+Updated RSI and Paxlovid ISA, at the request of the MHRA, to reflect new information in the Paxlovid SmPC updated on 02/03/22.
 Inserted a statement, at the request of the MHRA, to state that a protocol substantial amendment will be required to be submitted for regulatory approval when List B in the Paxlovid ISA is modified.
-Replaced reference to access to a participants Summary Care Record including medication list as being sufficient to assess eligibility for entry into the Paxlovid trial arm with access to primary care medical record.
+Replaced reference to access to a participants Summary Care Record including medication list as being sufficient to assess eligibility for entry into the Paxlovid trial arm with access primary care record.
 Updated references 21 and 22.
 Updated date of Molnupiravir RSI.
 Updated the risk mitigation strategies for drug interactions and side effect monitoring in the Paxlovid ISA at the request of the MHRA.
-Inserted Appendix F: standard script for safety monitoring of drugs that
+Inserted Appendix F: standard script for safety monitoring of drugs that require adjustment when

-and an elimination of the state

-require adjustment when
+an administered with

 co-administered with

 Paxlovid at the request of

 the MHRA.

 Updated safety monitoring

 procedure for overdose in

 the Molnupiravir and

 Paxlovid ISAs at the request

 of the ESG.

 Updated AE reporting

 sections in the Molnupiravir

 and Paxlovid ISAs at the

 request of the ESG.

 Performed minor text

 corrections throughout.

 Appendix A: Schedule of

 Procedures updated to state

 that the daily symptom

 diary will collect information

 on concomitant medications

 as specified in the antiviral

 ISA.

 Removed website links to all

 RSI.

 Definitions of evaluable

 participants for the

 intensive and less intensive

 Virology sampled cohorts

 added to schedule of

 procedures for Virology

 sampled cohorts at request

 of TMG.

+Substantial 4.0 20/04/2022 Elizabeth Replacing a COPI notice

+Amendment 4 Hadley used to recruit participants

+which expires in June 2022

+with a CAG Approval.